fractal-bootcamp/fundamentals-drills/system-design/design.md

 Posts belong to specific channels.
 Users' reactions also belong to specific posts.

-User Flow.
-After a user logs in, they are greeted with the default channel.
-From there, they can
-- read messages in that channel
-- react to messages with an emoji (including their own)
-- see existing reactions
-- switch to other channels, where they have the same set of affordances.

 ## 2. Architecture Diagram
 Attach a simple boxes-and-arrows diagram showing client, API server, and database.
 Label arrows with the main requests (e.g., "POST /follow", "GET /timeline").
 Keep it legible and minimal.